Buying a HomeInsurance Terms

 Mortgage life insurance: Mortgage life insurance pays off a mortgage if the homeowner dies or becomes disabled.

-Mortgage insurance premium: A monthly payment — usually part of the mortgage payment paid by a borrower for mortgage insurance.
+Mortgage insurance premium: A monthly payment that covers the cost of mortgage insurance usually included as part of the mortgage payment paid by a borrower.

 Private mortgage insurance: Private mortgage insurance (PMI) is insurance that protects lenders from foreclosure losses on low down payment loans.
 As a result, PMI helps qualified borrowers with down payments of less than 20% of a purchase buy homes with minimal cash out-of-pocket, making homeownership attainable sooner than otherwise possible.